-In response to an alleged violation of any provision of this Policy, a faculty or staff member, within three (3) business days of becoming aware of the suspected violation, will investigate the allegation and meet with the involved student(s) individually to outline the allegation, allow the student(s) to provide their understanding of the incident(s), and discuss potential sanctions.
+In response to an alleged violation of any provision of this Policy, a faculty or staff member, within five (5) business days of becoming aware of the suspected violation, will investigate the allegation and meet with the involved student(s) individually to outline the allegation, allow the student(s) to provide their understanding of the incident(s), and discuss potential sanctions.
+This step should be completed in consultation with Program Director.

-Within three (3) business days of meeting with the involved student(s) the faculty/staff member will document the allegation, subsequent investigation, and student meeting, including potential sanctions discussed, in a written report.
-The written report will be sent to the involved student(s) as well as to the Dean of Academic Affairs and will constitute a written warning.
+Within three (3) business days of meeting with the involved student(s) the faculty/staff member will communicate their determination of the matter to the involved student(s) in writing.
+If it is determined that a violation occurred, the faculty/staff member will document in summary the allegation, subsequent investigation, and student meetingincluding any corrective plan of action, in a written report.
+The written report will be sent to the involved student(s) as well as to the Campus Director and Dean of Academic Affairs and will constitute a written warning.
 A copy of the report should also be sent to the Dean of Student Affairs.
+If it is determined that a violation did not occur, the involved student(s) will be notified in writing in the same timeframe (within three (3) business days).